vruusmann/blog/_posts/2015-02-06-jpmml_model_api_transform_measure.md

 The [JPMML-Model](https://github.com/jpmml/jpmml-model) library provides a class model that is rooted at abstract class `org.dmg.pmml.PMMLObject`.
 This class declares a single field `locator`, whose responsibility is to hold SAX Locator information.
 Different JAXB runtimes are able to discover and initialize this field in a completely automated fashion, because it is marked with appropriate proprietary annotations (eg. `com.sun.xml.bind.annotation.XmlLocation` for [GlassFish Metro implementation](https://jaxb.java.net/), `org.eclipse.persistence.oxm.annotations.XmlLocation` for [EclipseLink MOXy implementation](https://eclipse.org/eclipselink/moxy.php)).

-Application developers can access SAX Locator information using the interface `org.dmg.pmml.HasLocator`.
+Application developers can access SAX Locator information using the `org.dmg.pmml.HasLocator` interface.

 ``` java
 public Locator getLocator(Object object){